What are building codes, and why are they important?

 Building codes are regulations designed to ensure that buildings are safe to use by specifying each component of the structure – design, construction, materials, etc. Aspects of building codes cover not only physical safety but also comfort, health, appearance, and access.

 Local codes for steel buildings account for Live, Snow, Wind, and Seismic loads.
-Without the codes, you would be guessing how to safely construct your building for local conditions.
+Without the codes, you would be guessing how to construct your building for local conditions safely.
 If the structure is not constructed to meet your local building codes, it could collapse or become unstable with the first moderate storm.

 Building Codes for Steel Buildings